 Gannett Co.
-(GCI), the largest U.S. newspaper publisher, agreed to buy the Stamford Advocate and Greenwich Time in Connecticut from Tribune Co. for $73 million to expand its holdings outside of New York.
+(GCI:US), the largest U.S. newspaper publisher, agreed to buy the Stamford Advocate and Greenwich Time in Connecticut from Tribune Co. for $73 million to expand its holdings outside of New York.

 Printing of the two newspapers, with weekday circulation totaling 37,400, will be combined with the Journal News in Westchester County, New York, to reduce costs, said Tara Connell, a spokeswoman for McLean, Virginia-based Gannett.

 Gannett's purchase is part of a strategy to lower costs by forming regional groups to share resources, Connell said.
 Chicago-based Tribune, which is considering a sale or breakup, sold the Connecticut newspapers, its two smallest, as part of a separate plan to dispose of some assets.
 Both companies are grappling with a loss of advertisers and readers to the Internet.

 ``This is consistent with what we have been doing elsewhere in the country,'' Connell said in an interview today. ``We think they're a good business if they're run well and we can do certain efficiencies such as printing.''